Cable Bay: A Biodiversity Hotspot Protected

-Along the eastern shores of Galiano Island lies a stretch of sandstone beach connected to 1,500 protected acres of rare coastal Douglas-fir habitats.
+Along the eastern shores of Galiano Island lies a stretch of sandstone beach connected to 1,250 protected acres (500 hectares) of rare coastal Douglas-fir habitats.
 This is Cable Bay, a favorite spot for islanders and visitors alike, and one of the most important biodiversity hotspots on Galiano’s Georgia Strait coastline.
-The Nature Trust of British Columbia and the Galiano Conservancy Association are working together to acquire 65 acres at Cable Bay to extend the protected areas that span the island.
-The Cable Bay property is zoned for a housing subdivision and we must act quickly to save it forever.
+The Nature Trust of British Columbia and the Galiano Conservancy Association have worked together to acquire 65.5 acres (26.5 hectares) at Cable Bay to extend the protected areas that span the island.
+The Cable Bay property, zoned for a residential subdivision, has been successfully purchased for conservation.

 Cultural and Ecological Values

 Cable Bay is part of an intact watershed on the mid-coast of Galiano, with a creek that emerges from the Great Beaver Swamp, a large wetland within the neighbouring protected area.
-Saving the Cable Bay property will help protect the entire watershed, including the stream and riparian areas that are rich in biodiversity but also highly vulnerable to the impacts of climate change and development.
+Saving the Cable Bay property allows for the protection of the entire watershed, including the stream and riparian areas that are rich in biodiversity but also highly vulnerable to the impacts of climate change and development.
 The beach at Cable Bay has long been a coveted spot for island families and visitors to enjoy the waters of the Salish Sea.
-Any development on this property has the potential to significantly impact the view and experience of people seeking a connection with nature.

 Part of the traditional and unceded territories of the Penelakut, Hwlitsum, and other Hulquminum-speaking peoples, the bay has a long history as an important site to rest, gather provisions, and wait for good weather for Coast Salish travelling across the Strait of Georgia.
 Canoes could be portaged to the bay from Trincomali Channel, across the narrowest part of Galiano Island.